Jake0427/LUCapstone-Individual/README.md

   - Once connected, open the navigation until you see "Databases".
 Right-Click on Databases, and select "Restore Database".
   - In the restore menu, select the Device Button, then click the "..." symbol on the right side of the screen.
   - Click the "Add" Button on the right side of the screen.
-  - Select the "LUCapstone-CAM_GitHub_5220.bak" File and click "OK" at the bottom of the window.
+  - Select the "LUCapstone-Individual.bak" File and click "OK" at the bottom of the window.
   - Click "OK" at the bottom of the window once more.
   - Finally, click "OK" at the bottom of the final window.
   - Once the database has been restored, you are ready for the next steps and the application should be able to run and connect without issue.